broepke/deadpool-api/README.md

 ### Error Responses

+- `400 Bad Request`: When required fields are missing for new records
 - `404 Not Found`: When requested resource doesn't exist
 - `500 Internal Server Error`: When database operations fail